yenhsunlin/snorer/snorer_docs/docs/manual/tutorial.md

 # Tutorial

-In this tutorial, we briefly introduce the basic usage of **snorer**, from the basic functions related to dark matter (DM) halo, supernova (SN) flux, and boosted dark matter (BDM) flux and event calculations, etc.
+In this tutorial, we briefly introduce the basic usage of **snorer**, from the basic functions related to supernova (SN) flux, and boosted dark matter (BDM) flux and event calculations, etc.
 This tutorial is not meant for a complete guide for all classses and functions, but a portal to utilize the most important feature for physics calculation.
+For how to manipulate DM halo, we refer to their API description pages: [`snorer.HaloSpike`](../api/halo/HaloSpike.md){:target="_blank"} and [`snorer.nx`](../api/halo/nx.md){:target="_blank"}.
 To have a full description of every functions, we refer the users to API document.
-In the following content, all equation numbers refer to [BDM Physics](overview.md#snnu-spectrum){:target="_blank"} unless specified otherwise.
+In the following content, all equation numbers are referred to [BDM Physics](overview.md#snnu-spectrum){:target="_blank"} unless specified otherwise.

 We begin with importing snorer and other useful packages in this tutorial.
 We use **ipyparallel** to manifest multiprocessing feature on jupyter for Mac/Windows users.
 For linux users, they can simply use **multiprocessing**.